danpopp/maxmind-ip-geolocate-google-maps-with-directions/README.md

 I built this out during the construction of an auto-body dealership client's website.

 ## Customization
 This script was originally designed using Google Maps v2, it can be adapted to work with v3 with little or no customization.
-A similar API exists for other driving direction services, such as Bing Maps, OpenStreetMaps, MapQuest, and many many other.
+A similar API exists for other driving direction services, such as Bing Maps, OpenStreetMaps, MapQuest, and many many others.
-In principal the algorithm to return latitude and longitude based on IP-address can be adapted in any number of ways to suite your needs.
+In principal, the steps which result in the return of a latitude and longitude based on an IP-address are universal and can be adapted in any number of ways to suite your needs.